ari-hacks/timezone-app/README.md

-# Time Zone Status Bar App
+# TimeZone Status Bar App

 ## This is a simple mac app that displays 3 different time zones: